practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/06 - stack-oriented languages/Forth/README.md

 $ sudo ./SwiftForth-linux-eval/SwiftForth/install.sh
 ```

-Now, SwiftForth's compiler _sf64_ should be located in a path for executables, and thus should allow executing an adapted version of the "speed part" of the microbenchmark program (which still uncovered some glitches in _random_streams_for_perf_stats.fs_ for GForth!):
+Now, SwiftForth's compiler _sf64_ should be located in a path for executables, and thus should allow executing an adapted version of the "speed part" of the microbenchmark program (which still uncovered some glitches in _random_streams_for_perf_stats.fs_ for Gforth!):

 ```
 $ time sf64 ./random_streams_for_perf_stats_swift.f